White Plains, New York: Economy

-The economy of White Plains revolves around large companies that have relocated to the city such as ITT, Xylem, Bunge and Combe.
-Other companies based in White Plains include Alliance Bernstein, Dannon, Fifth Street Finance Corp., the New York Power Authority, New York-Presbyterian Hospital, Krasdale Foods (which supplies products for the C-Town supermarket chain), Nine West, Acadia Realty Trust and AboveNet, as well as the US headquarters of "Heineken USA" Heineken.
-At the turn of the second millennium, there was a boom in commercial businesses and residential living and as a result the city's infrastructure grew substantially with two double towers being 40 plus stories and both being high-end apartments.
+The economy of White Plains revolves around large companies that have moved to the city such as ITT, Xylem, Bunge, and Combe.
+Other companies based in White Plains include Alliance Bernstein, PURE Insurance, Dannon, the New York Power Authority, New York-Presbyterian Hospital, Krasdale Foods (which supplies products for the C-Town supermarket chain), Nine West, and AboveNet, as well as the U.S. headquarters of Heineken International.
+At the turn of the second millennium, there was a boom in commercial businesses and residential living.

-At one time Prodigy had its headquarters in White Plains Plaza in White Plains.
-In 2000 the company announced that it would move its headquarters to Austin, Texas.
+In 2000, Prodigy moved its headquarters from White Plains Plaza in White Plains to Austin, Texas.
+White Plains continues to attract regional and national business as well as international headquarters such as Nine West Group, Allegiance Financial, ITT Corporation, Nokia, Heineken USA, Alliance Bernstein, AT&T and Verizon.